 General John Stark was the hero of the Battle of Bennington.
-John’s son Frederick became superintendent of the Union Locks and Canal Company of Manchester, a surveyor, judge and owner of a store that supplied the river men.
-He was the most influential business man in the blossoming mill town of Manchester when he died in 1861.
+John’s son Frederick served as superintendent of the Union Locks and Canal Company of Manchester.
+Frederick also worked as a surveyor, judge and owner of a store that supplied the river men.
+He was the most influential businessman in the blossoming mill town of Manchester when he died in 1861.

 Frederick’s son George became a surveyor and railroad builder.
 He was superintendent of the Nashua & Lowell Railroad and later the Boston & Lowell.
-He was one of a six man committee chosen to turn around the moribund Northern Pacific Railroad.
+He belonged to a six-man committee chosen to turn around the moribund Northern Pacific Railroad.
 A general in the New Hampshire militia, George was an essential recruiter for the army at the outbreak of the Civil War.
 By his death in 1892, he had built a fine home in Nashua.
 Though successful, he avoided any display of his wealth.

-George’s son John Stark followed in his father’s footsteps, becoming a civil engineer, working for the railroads.
+George’s son John Stark followed in his father’s footsteps As a civil engineer, he worked for the railroads.
 But by 1859, the Starks realized that finance was the blossoming industry of the day.
 Together they established a New York bank, J. F. Stark.
 John Stark would become a major force in Nashua as president of the New Hampshire Improvement Company and Pennichuck Water Works, with real estate and insurance interests.
-He was for 22 years a library trustee and set up a country home in Hollis.
+He served for 22 years as a library trustee and set up a country home in Hollis.
 He died in 1920.

 Then there was John’s son George.
-To most in New Hampshire, George was virtually unknown.
+Few people in New Hampshire knew of him.
 Schooled partially at Andover, he had left the state as a young man, living in Boston, Atlantic City and Philadelphia.
 What little was known about him was that he worked in advertising.
-Those that knew John Stark knew, however, that George was a source of disappointment.
-And when John died in 1920, the entire state was about to find out just how disappointing he was.
+Those who knew John Stark , however, knew how George had disappointed him.
+And just after John died in 1920, the entire state found out just how much of a disappointment he was.

 There were few signs of acrimony in their early relations.
 That changed as George grew older.
 He had attended Andover, but stole money that his father sent him to pay bills and used it to party in Boston.
 Eventually, the school told John to come remove his incorrigible son.

-Free from school, George became a drunk, hopping from Canada to Boston on a non-stop binge.
+Free from school, George turned to alcohol in a big way.
+He hopped from Canada to Boston on a non-stop binge.
 Frequent letters arrived at John’s home, asking him to pay the bills that young George had run up, sometimes fleeing ahead of paying.
-John wrote checks, for hotels, doctors, dentists and more – all to keep George out of jail.
+John wrote checks — for hotels, doctors, dentists and more – all to keep George out of jail.

 Along the way, George had married.
-Alcohol and absinthe had pushed him into insanity and he was placed in a sanitarium for the insane.
+Alcohol, especially absinthe, had pushed him into insanity.
+He ended up in a sanitarium for the insane.
 There, he met Alice Whitney.
-The two began a relationship and George would move in with Alice – well before his divorce from his first wife.
+The two began a relationship and George moved in with Alice – well before his divorce from his first wife.

 George credited Alice with helping him stay sober.
-But Alice was a difficult personality.
-When she and George visited New Hampshire, John cautioned the woman that his son was not capable of supporting himself, much less a wife.
+But Alice had a difficult personality.
+When she and George visited New Hampshire, John cautioned the woman that his son could not support himself, much less a wife.
 The couple married anyway.
 Alice attacked John and smeared his first wife, claiming that she didn’t believe John was George’s real father.
-By the time she departed, John confided to a friend that he had dropped his son and Alice at the train station in foul weather to wait for the train alone because he could no longer stand their company.
+By the time they left, John confided to a friend he could no longer stand their company.
+He had dropped them off at the train station and left them to wait in foul weather.

 George and Alice moved to Atlantic City to improve Alice’s health.
 There they lived lavishly, renting expensive rooms and dressing in fine clothes.
 George launched himself into an advertising agency in Philadelphia, but never managed to pay his debts.
 By the time of his father’s death he had returned to Boston and was staying in a sanitarium for treatment of a nervous breakdown.

-George wrote to his aunt/step mother with a plea for more money: “All I want is enough to take care of wife and self.
+George wrote to his aunt — who was also his stepmother — with a plea for more money: “All I want is enough to take care of wife and self.
 Feel as though I am not going to live long.”